 Breanna, a fourth-year student in the Accounting, Audit and Information Technology degree program completed a co-op work term with Canada Revenue Agency in Kitchener during the fall of 2011.
 She was involved in the complex task of reviewing GST/HST files with a wide variety of non-compliance issues and overcame the steep learning curve very quickly becoming productive in a matter of days instead of weeks.
 Breanna’s supervisor recognized her for her exemplary performance, enthusiasm for the job, and commitment to learning and excellence - stating that Breanna “Literally provided a return on our investment… of over 7000%.”
 While at Conestoga, Breanna helped support other students in achieving academic success as a Peer Tutor, and was the Treasurer for Conestoga’s Accounting Association.

 Matthew Chominiec is Conestoga’s Co-op Student of the Year from the School of Engineering and Information Technology.
-A student in the Electrical Engineering Technology - Telecommunications Systems program, Matthew completed his 16 month co-op work term with Raytheon Canada as part of the Field Engineering team.
+A student in the Electronics Engineering Technology - Telecommunications Systems program, Matthew completed his 16 month co-op work term with Raytheon Canada as part of the Field Engineering team.
 He was assigned to install, integrate and commission air traffic control radar systems in England, Scotland and Panama - tasks with a high level of responsibility normally entrusted only to fully qualified engineers.
 Raytheon’s Jim Ferguson noted that Matthew “not only achieved his goals but surpassed expectations,” quickly assimilating new skills and proving himself as a key member of the team.

 Each winning Co-op Student of the Year received a commemorative certificate and a cash award.